 The E.U. last year partially suspended its own trade scheme, Everything But Arms, with Cambodia due to human rights concerns.

 Currently, the U.S. is Cambodia’s biggest export market, making up 36.7 percent of total garments, footwear and travel goods exports in 2020, a line of trade worth $3.5 billion.
 According to the World Bank, that sum has been “boosted in part by the duty (and quota) free access provided by the U.S. Generalized System of Preferences (GSP) program.”

 In contrast, exports of garments, footwear and travel goods to the E.U. plunged 35 percent in 2020, the World Bank says.

 The Treasury statement, meanwhile, announced Global Magnitsky sanctions on navy commander Tea Vinh and Defense Ministry technical services department director Chau Phirun.

 Phirun had “conspired to profit from activities regarding the construction and updating of Ream Naval Base facilities,” the statement said.
 The U.S. has accused Cambodia of having plans to allow a Chinese military presence at the base, in Preah Sihanouk province.

 Vinh, the brother of Defense Minister Tea Banh, was part of plans to inflate the cost of facilities at the base and personally benefit from the proceeds, the Treasury said.

-The U.S. has previously sanctioned generals Kun Kim and Hing Bun Hieng and timber tycoon Try Pheap under the act, as well as ex-Macau triad boss Wan Kuok Koi, also known as “Broken Tooth,” who had business interests in Cambodia.
+The U.S. has previously sanctioned generals Kun Kim and Hing Bun Heang and timber tycoon Try Pheap under the act, as well as ex-Macau triad boss Wan Kuok Koi, also known as “Broken Tooth,” who had business interests in Cambodia.

 Government spokesperson Phay Siphan could not be immediately reached on Thursday morning.